 Your business or product idea has to stand out.

 Business strategy answers the “How?” of a business.
-It includes concrete goals, detailed steps and an outline of everything from service delivery to sales strategy.
+It includes concrete goals, detailed steps, and an outline of everything from service delivery to sales strategy.
 The central component of your strategy is the company’s business plan.

 Establishing an operationally excellent company shows potential investors that the management team not only has expertise in its industry and domain, but also in how to efficiently run their organization and to carry out their plans as described in the business plan.

 Building an effective and persuasive pitch is incredibly hard and very specific and unique to each company.
-The key to their universal success is that they focus on creating a captivating and relatable story that connects present and future, helping investors believe that the future is real.
+The key to their universal success is that they focus on creating a captivating and relatable story that connects the present and future, helping investors believe that the future is real.

 Any sophisticated investor will want to understand four key elements of the business opportunity, which should form the outline of your deck:

 Your product overview should be dominated by the answers to two critical questions: